-In an exclusive interview with NewsGram, Dr. Donna Yates shared her views about sacred arts, their thefts, the market, the modus operandi, and the measures needed to prevent such thefts.
+In an exclusive interview with NewsGram, Dr. Donna Yates shared her views about art trafficking, antiquities trafficking, sacred art crime, the modus operandi, and the measures needed to prevent such thefts.

 Dr. Donna Yates is a Leverhulme Early Career Fellow in the Scottish Centre for Crime and Justice Research at the University of Glasgow.
 She is currently visiting Nepal till 19 July, to observe heritage site security measures following the country’s April earthquake.

 Nithin Sridhar: In your bio, it’s mentioned that you are currently working on Trafficking Culture project.
 Can you share with us regarding the work being done in the project?

 Dr. Donna Yates: Absolutely.
 The Trafficking Culture project began in early 2012, thanks to a grant from European Research Council.
 We are based at the University of Glasgow’s Scottish Centre for Crime and Justice Research.

 Our goal is to study the theft, trafficking, and illicit sale of looted cultural objects from a multidisciplinary angle.
 Thus we use aspects of criminology, archaeology, legal studies, art history, anthropology, and sociology to try and understand this issue.

 A lot of our work has focused on local, national, and international policy and tries to answer questions like why laws and regulations fail to protect cultural objects and heritage sites, and what would make those policies better.